-IEN COM_as tenants in common
+TEN COM_as tenants in common

-TEN ENT_as tenants by the entiretie es
+TEN ENT_as tenants by the entireties

-JT TEN_as joint tenants with right of f survivorship and not as tenants in common
+JT TEN_as joint tenants with right of sur rvivorship and not as tenants in common

 UNIF GIFT MIN ACT Custodian

-(Cust) (Minor )
+(Cust) (Minor) •

 under Uniform Gifts to Minors Act

 (State)

-TATIONS MAY ALSO BE USED TIN THE LIST ABOVE
+TIONS MAY ALSO BE USED THE LIST ABOVE

-ASS SIGNMENT
+ASSIG NMENT

-For value received the undersigned hereby sells, assigns and transfers unto
+For value received the undersigned herel by sells, assigns and transfers unto

-(Name, Address and Tax Identification on or Social Security Number of Assignee)
+(Name, Address and Tax Identification of or Social Security Number of Assignee)

-the within-registered Certificate and hereby
+the within-registered Certificate and hereby irre vocably constitute(s) and appoints(s) to transfer the same on the registration books of

-the Trustee with full power of substitution in ey, to transfer the same on the registration books of the premises.
+the Trustee with full power of substitution in the e premises.

 Dated:

 Signature Guaranteed:

 Note: The signatures(s) on this Assignment must correspond with the name(s) as written on the face of the within Certificate in every particular without altercation or enlargement or any change whatsoever.
+Note: Signature(s) must be guaranteed by an eligible guarantor.